-Our contract manufacturer for cosibelimab has received certain observations from the FDA on Form 483 related to a recent multi-sponsor on-site inspection.
-While we believe the manufacturer will adequately respond to and address the observations during our BLA review timeline, there is no guarantee that the FDA will agree with the response and remediations in a timely manner or at all, which could negatively impact our ability to obtain regulatory approval for cosibelimab or obtain approval within projected timelines.
-Any delays in approval will increase our costs and could delay or impede our ability to commence product sales and generate revenues.
+In 2023, our contract manufacturer for cosibelimab received certain observations from the FDA on Form 483 related to a multi-sponsor on-site inspection.
+In December 2023, the FDA issued a CRL for the cosibelimab BLA due to those inspection issues.
+Checkpoint intends to seek to address the issues raised in the CRL in a potential BLA resubmission.
+The FDA's review of our planned resubmission may require a re-inspection of our third-party contract manufacturing organization.
+There is no guarantee that the FDA will agree with the response and remediations in a timely manner or at all, or that our third party-contract manufacturing organization will pass a regulatory re-inspection, which could negatively impact our ability to obtain regulatory approval for cosibelimab or obtain approval within reasonable timelines.
+Any further delays in approval will continue to increase our costs and could further delay or impede our ability to commence product sales and generate revenues.